Published: September 12, 2024

 4. Hardware Constraints

 In wearable device application development, wearables typically have more limited processing power, memory, and battery life compared to mobile devices, making optimization crucial.
-Developers must optimize apps to be lightweight and efficient, ensuring they don’t drain the battery or overload the device's limited resources.
+Developers must optimize apps to be lightweight and efficient, considering IoT project cost alongside resource constraints like battery life and hardware limitations.

 Mobile devices generally have more powerful hardware, allowing for more resource-intensive applications like gaming, video editing, or complex data processing.
 While optimization is still important, mobile apps can afford to be more demanding than wearable apps.